Coronavirus (COVID-19) – information for children, young people and families

 A: The NHS is contacting anyone identified as being extremely vulnerable to, or at highest clinical risk from COVID-19.
-You should follow their advice carefully: stay at home at all times and avoid all face-to-face contact until at least 1st June.
-This is known as ‘shielding’.
+You may have received guidance from the NHS in the form of a letter, a text, or both.
+You should follow this advice carefully, which may involve ‘shielding’.

 We recognise that some families may find it difficult to shield their child – we’re here to help.
 GOSH has a number of support services available to families to help you cope and stay shielded.
 As well as speaking to your child’s clinical team, please contact the PALS team on 020 7829 7862 or firstname.lastname@example.org for confidential support and advice.

-You can also request support from the Government’s National Shielding Programme, which is providing basic necessities, like food and care, to help individuals and families stay shielded.
-Register at www.gov.uk/coronavirus-extremely-vulnerable.
+While the Government is still advising people to shield, you can also request support from the Government’s National Shielding Programme, which is providing basic necessities, like food and care, to help individuals and families stay at home as much as possible.
+Register at www.gov.uk/coronavirus-extremely-vulnerable

 Q: My child hasn’t been advised to ‘shield’ by the NHS, but I think they should have been.
 What should I do?

 A: It may help to look at the shielding lists outlined by the Royal College of Paediatrics and Child Health (RCPCH) website.
 If you’re still unsure, please contact your clinical team.
 As we learn more about how the virus affects different groups of people, this guidance may be updated.

 As well as patients, the NHS has also been contacting clinicians to outline the groups advised to shield.
 This is so that they, including clinicians at GOSH, can review their patient lists and add in any patients they think should be on the shielding list.